davidsneighbour/kollitsch.dev/content/blog/2024/git-stashes-for-adhders/index.md

 A while back I wrote about my [`git status` hook system](/blog/2023/git-status-hook).
 This can be used as a starter  for an extension of the `git stash` command.

 The idea is simple: I want to see a list of stashes when I type `git stash`.
-I want to see the list of stashes when I type `git stash list`.
-I want to see the list of stashes when I type `git stash show`.
-I want to see the list of stashes when I type `git stash apply`.
-I want to see the list of stashes when I type `git stash pop`.
-I want to see the list of stashes when I type `git stash drop`.
-I want to see the list of stashes when I type `git stash clear`.

 ```bash
 git() {